 What is the highest team total in the WBBL?

-The two-hundred run mark has only been breached nine times during the history of this tournament, the closest anyone got to the record was the Heat in 2023 when they scored 229, the Sixers and the Thunder have both hit 200+ twice during their history.
+The two-hundred run mark has only been breached eleven times during the history of this tournament.
+The closest anyone got to the record was the Heat in 2023, when they scored 229; the Thunder have hit 200+ four times during their history.

 What is the lowest team total in the WBBL?

-That is by far the lowest total with the next being 66 which has been achieved twice, in total, eight teams have scored sub-80.
-Of the bottom twelve lowest scores, the Renegades (x4) appear the most and then the Hurricanes (x3).
+That is by far the lowest total, with the next being 42, which was achieved in 2025 by the Sixers.
+In total, ten teams have scored sub-80.
+Of the bottom fourteen lowest scores, the Renegades (x4) appear the most and then the Hurricanes (x3).

 What is the largest victory by runs?

-There have been three games which have finished with a victory of over 100 runs and top of the pile are the Strikers with their 148-run victory over the Stars in the already mentioned match when the Stars were bowled out for 29.
+There have been four games which have finished with a victory of over 100 runs, and top of the pile are the Strikers with their 148-run victory over the Stars in the already mentioned match, when the Stars were bowled out for 29.

-The other two matches saw the Scorchers defeat the Renegades by 104 runs and the Sixers beat the Hurricanes by 103 runs, the Scorchers also beat the Hurricanes by 98 runs giving them two of the top four largest victories.
+The other three matches saw the Stars beat the Sixers in 2025 by 111 runs, the Scorchers defeat the Renegades by 104 runs, and the Sixers beat the Hurricanes by 103 runs; the Scorchers also beat the Hurricanes by 98 runs, giving them two of the top four largest victories.

 What is the largest victory by wickets?

-There has been a total of nine victories by ten wickets, which means the team chased down the target without losing a single wicket and five of those nine targets were over 100 too.
+There has been a total of ten victories by ten wickets, which means the team chased down the target without losing a single wicket, and six of those ten targets were over 100 too.

-From those nine matches, the Scorchers appeared four times chasing down targets of 141, 135, 98 & 134 without losing records, the other teams were the Renegades (x2), Heat (x2) and the Sixers.
+From those ten matches, the Scorchers appeared four times chasing down targets of 141, 135, 98 & 134 without losing records; the other teams were the Renegades (x2), Heat (x2) and the Sixers (x2).

 Women's Big Bash League Batting Records and Statistics